the-global-hackathon/CasperLabs-Developer-Community/Join-CasperLabs-@-LA-Blockchain-Week-Global-Hackathon-(TGH)-|-GraphQL-Interface-Challenge-|-10-13-16-2019.md

-####  CasperLabs is excited to be sponsoring the Graph QL Interface Challenge @ this year's 2019 LA Blockchain week.
+###  CasperLabs is excited about sponsoring the Graph QL Interface Challenge as part of this year's 2019 LA Blockchain week.

-### Detailed information about this hackathon is available --> [HERE](https://medium.com/casperlabs/casperlabs-is-sponsoring-the-graphql-interface-challenge-at-la-blockchain-week-hackathon-october-c8233262899e)
+#### Detailed information about prizes and participation in this hackathon is available --> [HERE](https://medium.com/casperlabs/casperlabs-is-sponsoring-the-graphql-interface-challenge-at-la-blockchain-week-hackathon-october-c8233262899e)

 ***
 # The Challenge - **State Queries with GraphQL**
 During the hackathon, you will work with the CasperLabs node's GraphQL interface:
 * Write and execute your smart contract on our platform
 * Read data from the network using CasperLabs' GraphQL APIs
-***

 # To Start
 * **Access the CasperLabs GraphQL APIs and schema** through the console of our [Clarity self-service portal](https://clarity.casperlabs.io/#/)
-* **GraphQL resources** are found [here:] (https://graphql.org/)
+* **GraphQL resources** are found [HERE](https://graphql.org/)

-**Note:** You can build your project from the ground up, start with an existing open source project, or leverage a cloud service you are familiar with.
+**Note:** You can build your project from the ground up, start with an existing open source project, or leverage a cloud service you prefer.
 The choice is yours.

-## Contact our Tech Leads Directly
+## Work with our Tech Leads
-For real-time help join us @ [CasperLabs Discord Channel](https://discord.gg/n9bBs8W) so you can work with our team members available to support you with your project.
+Join the [CasperLabs Discord Channel](https://discord.gg/n9bBs8W) with our team members available to support you with your project.

 ***
 ## General Rules and Judging Guidelines